KamiCrit/Discord-High-School-Fleet/guide/Submission Guide.md

 ## How to Submit Songs to the Auto Playlist

-PM KamiCrit#3786 a .txt file of your new/updated auto playlist section
+DM KamiCrit#3786 a .txt file of your new/updated auto playlist section.

 Or fork and submit a pull request.